junovhs/SlopChop/README.md

 ## The Proof

-This tool was built by a product designer chatting with Claude.
+This tool was built by a product designer chatting with various AI models in chat interfaces.

 It's ~10,000 lines of Rust across 50+ files.
 It has tree-sitter parsing, a TUI dashboard, dependency graph analysis, and a roadmap system with test traceability.